olcf/foundational_hpc_skills/intro_to_python/README.md

 Since there is no compilation step, the testing and debugging cycle is quite fast.

 Python has become one of the most popular programming languages in the world in recent years.
-Python's simple, easy to learn syntax emphasizes readability, so it is one of the "easier" languages to learn when beginning to code.
+Python's simple, easy to learn syntax emphasizes readability, so it is one of the "easier" languages to learn when beginning to program.
 It can be used for machine learning, website development, data science, task automation, and much more.
 In high-performance computing, Python is heavily used to analyze scientific data on the system.